werinyu/Tourcms_Irene/readme.md

 The tour name, tour url, summary, thumbnail image, duration description, location and from price should come from the TourCSM API response.

-Either using the [TourCMS PHP client library](https://github.com/TourCMS/tourcms-php) or a [library in a language you are familiar with](https://www.tourcms.com/support/api/mp/client_libraries.php).
+It is recommended to either use the [TourCMS PHP client library](https://github.com/TourCMS/tourcms-php) or a [library in a language you are familiar with](https://www.tourcms.com/support/api/mp/client_libraries.php).

-Sample HTML/CSS is provided.
+Sample HTML/CSS is provided in `tours.php`.